Additional reasons to remove wisdom teeth.

 A) Wisdom teeth that cause pain.

 - The most common reason why people seek an evaluation of their wisdom teeth is because they’ve recently experienced a painful episode.

-- Having pain is the most common third molar symptom.
-33% of patients who experience problems report having it.
-Pogrel (2007) [page references]
+- Having pain is the most common third molar symptom, with 33% of patients reporting problems stating it.
+(Pogrel)